tzvetkoff/adobe_case_sensitive_volumes/README.md

 ## Prerequisites

 1.  `Xcode`

-    You can install it from [AppStore](https://itunes.apple.com/bg/app/xcode/id497799835?mt=12).
+    You can install it from [AppStore](https://itunes.apple.com/app/xcode/id497799835).
-2. Command Line Tools for Xcode
+2. Command Line Tools for Xcode.

     You can install it from Xcode's `Preferences` -> `Downloads`.

 ## A step-by-step installation instructions